 It’s also important to be aware of the challenges encountered when adapting interaction models between different platforms.
 Interactions designed initially for mouse and keyboard often face considerable difficulty when moving to a game console or touch-based mobile device.
-Mice and keyboard interaction schemes allow for extreme precision and speed of movement compared to the imprecise thumb sticks of game controllers, and although touch interactions can be precise, screens tend to be significantly smaller and obscured by fingers covering the play area.
-The industry took many years and iterations to adapt the first-person-shooter (FPS) genre from using mice and keyboards to game consoles (for example), and there are still no definitive FPS conventions for touch devices (which is largely responsible for why so few FPS games ship on tablets and phones).
+Mice and keyboard interaction schemes allow for extreme precision and speed of movement compared to the imprecise thumb sticks of game controllers, and although touch interactions can be precise mobile screens tend to be significantly smaller and obscured by fingers covering the play area.
+The industry took many years and iterations to adapt the first-person-shooter (FPS) genre from using mice and keyboards to game consoles (for example), and there are still no definitive FPS conventions for touch devices (which is partially responsible for why so few FPS games ship on tablets and phones).
 Many designers prototype games on PCs that they hope to eventually deliver on mobile devices and are often surprised at the difficulty in translating interaction metaphors.
 If you plan to deliver a game across platforms, make sure you consider the unique requirements of each as you’re developing the game.

 Game Systems and Meta Game

-The current prototype has few systems to balance and does not yet incorporate a meta game, but imagine adding elements that require balancing such as variable-length timers for object activations and the energy field.
-If you’re unsure what this means, consider the following scenario.
-The hero character has two potential ways to deactivate the energy field, and each option is a trade-off.
+The current prototype has few systems to balance and does not yet incorporate a meta game, but imagine adding elements that require balancing such as variable-length timers for object activations or the energy field.
+If you’re unsure what this means, consider the following scenario:the hero character has two potential ways to deactivate the energy field, and each option is a trade-off.
 The first option perhaps deactivates the energy field permanently but spawns more enemy robots and considerably increases the difficulty in reaching the target object, while the second option does not spawn additional robots but only deactivates the energy field for a short time, requiring players to choose the most efficient path and execute nearly perfect timing.
 To balance effectively between the two options, you need to understand the design and degree of challenge associated with each system (unlimited versus limited time).
 Similarly, if you added hit points to the hero character and made the firing robot create x amount of damage while the charging minion creates y amount of damage per hit, you’d want to understand the relative trade-offs between paths to objectives, perhaps making some paths less dangerous but more complex to navigate, while others might be faster to navigate but more dangerous.

 As with most other aspects of the current design, there are many directions you could choose to pursue in the development of a meta game; what might you provide to players for additional positive reinforcement or overarching context as they played through a full game created in the style of the prototype level?
 As one example, imagine that players must collect a certain number of objects to access the final area and prevent the ship from exploding.
 Perhaps each level has one object that required players to solve a puzzle of some kind before they could access it, and only after collecting the object would they then be able to solve the door-unlocking component of the level.
 Alternatively, perhaps each level has an object players can access to unlock cinematics and learn more about what happened on the ship for it to reach such a dire state.
 Or perhaps players are able to disable enemy robots in some way and collect points, with a goal to collect as many points as possible by the end of the game.